leon4rd/test/README.md

-## I've got a joke about vegetables for you... but it's a bit corny.
+## Writing with a broken pencil is pointless.